warp.sparse

 Fills a BSR matrix with values defined by coordinate-oriented (COO) triplets, discarding existing blocks.

-The first dimension of the three input arrays must match, and determines the number of non-zeros in the constructed matrix.
+The first dimension of the three input arrays must match and indicates the number of COO triplets.

 Parameters: